cassmastern/lers-sandbox/docs/sec_about/roadmap.md

 ## Changelog

+- 2025.12.09 New section with a couple of article translations to explore automation with DeepL API and Vertex AI for 'naturalness check': [Translations](../sec_freeform/sec_transl/index.md)
 - 2025.11.02 New set of topics for exploring [API documentation](../sec_api/index.md) features.
 - 2025.11.01 Major refactoring of JS files (theme switcher, metadata injector) and SpotlightJS
 - 2025.10.28 Accessibility metadata injection now complete for all three supported diagram types (Mermaid, PlantUML, Graphviz)